danchoi/virb/README.md

     gem install virb

-Virb requires Ruby 1.9 and has been tested only on OS X 10.8 and Ubuntu Linux.
+Virb requires Ruby 1.9 and Vim 7.2 or above.
+Virb has been tested only on OS X 10.8 and Ubuntu Linux.

 ## Using Virb